 The North Carolina state board of nursing maintains a list of programs that have been approved at the bachelor’s level of nursing, but not at the graduate level.
 However, NP licensing applicants to the state are required to have graduated from an MSN or above program that has accreditation.
 Most accreditation at the graduate level is done through the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 Full listings of accredited schools can be found on their websites.
 The North Carolina Board of Nursing also has a list of in-state schools offering MSN and Doctorate degrees on its website.

 Accreditation is important in providing external veracity to a program.
 An outside agency does an in-depth review of a program, which can include a look at teaching methods, education level of faculty members, and the curriculum used.
-The three nursing schools in North Carolina that are state based and have online graduate level offerings are accredited by:
+The three nursing schools in North Carolina that are state based and have online or hybrid graduate level offerings are accredited by:

 Gayle Casterline PhD, RN, AHN-BC is an associate professor at the Hunt School of Nursing at Gardner-Webb University.
 She received her PhD from Loyola University Chicago, and both her MSN and BSN from the University of Pittsburgh.
 She has worked with Dr. Jean Watson as a faculty associate for the Watson Caring Science Institute since 2008, and is an expert in caring science and caring pedagogy.
 She is a member of the American Holistic Nurses Association and the International Association for Human Caring.
 Other areas of interest include non-pharmacologic strategies for pain relief, spirituality and health, holistic care for nurses and patients, and caring in nursing education and leadership.
 She is a manuscript reviewer for several nursing journals and enjoys mentoring students and staff nurses developing research and evidence-based practice projects.